pi-vae-pytorch

 Encoder

-The model’s encoder is comprised of a single MLP, which learns the distribution q(z | x).
+The model’s encoder is comprised of a single MLP, which learns to approximate the distribution q(z | x).

 Label Prior Estimator

-The model’s label prior estimator learns the distribution p(z | u).
+The model’s label prior estimator learns to approximate the distribution p(z | u).
 In the discrete label regime this module is comprised of two nn.Embedding submodules, while in the continuous label regime the module is comprised of a single MLP.

 Decoder

 The model’s decoder learns to map a latent sample z to its predicted firing rate in the model’s observation space.
-Inputs to the decoder are passed through the following submodules.
+Inputs to the decoder are passed through the following submodules:

 Initialization